Rotem-Aizenberg/DBS_Analyzer/README.md

 # DBS_Analyzer
-A Python-based app for patients with Medtronic Percept™ PC neurostimulator.
-It extracts data to Excel, generates detailed PDF reports with LFP signal visualizations, and supports clinical and electrophysiological monitoring.
+This PC application, developed in Python, is designed to support clinicians treating patients with Deep Brain Stimulation (DBS) using the Medtronic Percept™ PC neurostimulator.
+It facilitates retrospective clinical and electrophysiological monitoring, biomarker extraction, and data analysis by generating detailed visual PDF reports.
+The application also enables the export of LFP montages and home recordings to Excel files, providing an accessible solution for research and analysis.
 <img src="readme_files/Aspose.Words.946d90c2-b665-4600-b5cf-e80b55be26c8.001.jpg" alt="DBS Analyzer" width="500" height="500">